dungeons-of-moria/umoria/README.md

   * Format source code using `clang-tidy` and `clang-format`.
   * Remove support for ancient computers/OS: DOS, Amiga, Atari ST, etc.
-  * Compile against the C11 standard.
+  * Compile against the `C11` standard.
   * Update the code to to be as platform independent as possible.
     E.g. use _standard types_, such as changing `long` types to `int32`.
   * Add Windows and macOS support.

-## Historial Documents and Information
+## Historical Documents and Information

-All the old docs and changelog have been moved to the [historical](historical/) directory.
+All the old DOCS and CHANGELOG have been merged and moved to the [historical](historical/) directory.
 This folder contains various documents from the original release, such as the game manual, FAQ, and even a CHANGELOG of all the changes made between version 4.81 and 5.5.2 (1987-2008).